upasanadci/NewProjectRepo/README.md

 * Colors for styling:
     - Card background color: #e0ddb2
-    - Card and aside borders: #e0ddb2
+    - Card and aside border color: #e0ddb2
     - Color used for nav and footer: #0e749e
 * Use the images in the [images folder](./src/images) for the header and cards.